Tomales Point Area Plan

 Initial Public Comments

-Please see our Tomales Point Area Plan Initial Public Comments page to read the correspondence received during the initial 40-day public comment period from March 31, 2022, to May 9, 2022.
+Please see our Tomales Point Area Plan Initial Public Comments page to read a summary of the comments and the correspondence received during the initial 40-day public comment period from March 31, 2022, to May 9, 2022.

 Initial Public Comment Period